-Kevin Tucker was named assistant coach for the team’s inaugural season in the Southern Professional Hockey League on May 25, 2013.
-Although his previous coaching experience is limited to amateur hockey, he played professionally for parts of four seasons, including three with Peoria, and has had the opportunity to learn under some key names.
+Kevin Tucker was named Scouting Services Manager in June, 2014 and will be responsible for handling the team's scouting elements during the 2014-15 season.
+Last year, he served as an assistant coach for Peoria's inaugural season in the Southern Professional Hockey League.
+Previously, Tucker played professionally for parts of four seasons, including three with Peoria, and has had the opportunity to learn under some key names.

 Prior to joining the Rivermen, Tucker, 37, spent the past two seasons as the assistant coach of the amateur Peoria Mustangs (North American 3 Hockey League), working under current Rivermen head coach Jean-Guy Trudel.
 During that span, the Mustangs qualified for the playoffs in each season and went on to the NA3HL Silver Cup Championship this past March.